Francegala/C-practice/README.md

-parallelogram.cpp draws a parallelogram. first attempt at drawing a parallelogram. sides are fixed rectangle.cpp this program uses more functions than only the main one and calculate the perimeter and area of a rectangle and also draws it remainder.cpp this software calculates the total price using a 3x2 offer
+parallelogram.cpp draws a parallelogram. first attempt at drawing a parallelogram. sides are fixed rectangle.cpp this program uses more functions than only the main one and calculate the perimeter and area of a rectangle and also draws it remainder.cpp this software calculates the total price using a 3x2 offer whilefunction.cpp Program calculates the product of two numbers summing them recursiverly using a while function